DerekPascarella/Rabbit-EnglishPatchSaturn/README.md

 <br><br>
 "Rabbit" is a 2D fighting game with cartoonish and colorful graphics.
 The game features eight playable characters: Wu-ling (rabbit), Tien-ren (hawk), Egith (ox), Hou-en (wolf), Ja-koh (snake), Yu-lan (fox), Rex (tiger), and Eddy (wild boar).
 Each character has a special animal spirit that aids them during combat, accompanied by a spirit bar indicating when the player can use each unique special attack.
 <br><br>
-Once the player has chosen theire hero, they must defeat all eight opponents, including the final boss Zao-long.
+Once the player has chosen their hero, they must defeat all eight opponents, including the final boss Zao-long.
 <br><br>
 The latest version of this patch is <a href="https://github.com/DerekPascarella/Rabbit-EnglishPatchSaturn/releases/download/1.0/Rabbit.English.-.v1.0.ssp">1.0</a>.